How to use the iPhone Magnifier

 Access the Magnifier

 This is pretty easy!
-Press the Home button three times.
+Press the Home (if you have a Home button) or the Side button three times.

 With the Magnifier launched, you will use a combination of manual phone movements and onscreen controls to capture the detail you with to magnify.
 Here is a review of the onscreen controls.